 Early History of the Fareebanks family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fareebanks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fareebanks research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fareebanks History in all our PDF Extended History products and printed products wherever possible.

 Fareebanks Spelling Variations